DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/00 Getting Started with TreeList/10 Customize Columns/6 Fix Columns.md

-When the width of all columns exceeds the UI component's width, users can scroll the grid horizontally.
-If you set the [columnFixing](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columnFixing/).[enabled](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columnFixing/#enabled) property to **true**, users can show certain columns in the view regardless of how far they scroll the grid.
+When the width of all columns exceeds the UI component's width, users can scroll the TreeList horizontally.
+If you set the [columnFixing](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columnFixing/).[enabled](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columnFixing/#enabled) property to **true**, users can use a column header's context menu to show certain columns in the view regardless of how far they scroll the TreeList.

 You can also enable a column's [fixed](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#fixed) property in code.
 This fixes the column to the UI component's left edge.
 To change the position, set the [fixedPosition](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#fixedPosition) property.